 "This implies that 74 of every 100 Mexicans born at the base of the social ladder can not overcome the condition of poverty, while 57 out of 100 of those born in homes at the top of the social ladder remain there the rest of his life ", states the document that is made every six years.

-In the executive summary, it also specifies that social mobility, as well as opportunities, are significantly different between regions of the country.
+The executive summary, also specifies that social mobility, as well as opportunities, are significantly different between regions of the country.

 In the central region, which is the next with the lowest possibilities of promotion for those born in the lowest part of the distribution, not being able to leave poverty (what is called entrapment) is significantly lower than in the southern region. : 38 out of 100 stays in the same position in which they were born.